 - Accredited civil and commercial mediator

-- 2015 – University College London, LLM Master of Laws, Upper Merit
+- 2015 – University College London, LLM Master of Laws

-In his spare time, George is an amateur photographer and a devoted philatelist.
+In his free time, George is an amateur photographer and a keen philatelist.
 He was also a former sergeant in the Army for two years.